One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The order and the algorithm

 A variant of the algorithm that adds all possible replacements instead of branching on each would solve the problem, but the solution is worse than the problem since it requires exponential space in general while the nondeterministic algorithm runs in polynomial space.

 The algorithm $SHMIN(F)$ shown at the end of this section turns $F$ into $F'$.
 Success is not guaranteed: while $SHMIN(F)$ is always single-head, it is not always equivalent to $F$.
 If it is, the replacing algorithm can be run on $SHMIN(F)$ instead of $F$, reducing time from exponential to polynomial.
 Otherwise, it is run on $F$ itself; the unsuccessful call to $SHMIN(F)$ only adds polynomial time to the bare algorithm.

-Also in this case, $SHMIN(F)$ can be added clauses to make it equivalent to $F$, and this may reduce the running time of the forgetting algorithm,
+Even in this case, it is not always wasted time.
+While $SHMIN(F)$ may not be equivalent to $F$, it is always entailed by it.
+Therefore, equivalence can be achieved by repeatedly adding clauses of $F$ that are not entailed by $SHMIN(F)$.
+The resulting formula is no longer single-head, but may still have fewer clauses with the same head.
+If so, the non-deterministic branching of the replacing algorithm decreases, improving efficiency.